The-Back-Room/The-Back-Room.github.io/README.md

 - **Discord Community**: Join our [Discord server](https://discord.gg/Yxj2t8ZbvX) to connect with other members, share ideas, and get support.

 ### Planned Projects
 We are continuously working on new projects and improvements.
-You can check out our currently planned projects on our [roadmap](/Roadmap).
+You can check out our currently planned projects on our [Planned Projects](/PlannedProjects).

 ### Contributing
 We encourage contributions to our projects.
 Please refer to our [Contributing Guidelines](/Contributing) for detailed instructions on how to contribute effectively.